accurateproject/accurate/docs/architecture.rst

 .. figure::  images/cgrates-arch.png
-   :alt: CGRateS Architecture
+   :alt: AccuRate Architecture
    :align: Center
    :scale: 75 %

-   CGRateS high level design
+   AccuRate high level design

 2.1. cgr-engine
 ---------------
 Is the most important and complex component.
 Customisable through the use of *json* configuration file(s), it will start on demand **one or more** service(s), outlined below.

 ::